sgtsmall/VK2BV_repeater_config/Defaults/README_FT_2D.md

 * Configuration
     - VKBVREP.FT2D - most recent RT Systems file
     - BACKUP.dat - generated SD card file.
-    - MEMORY.dat - generated file of Memories only.

 * Build Files to create standard configuration

-    - These files are only needed if you wish to create yor own config files from scratch
+    - These files are only needed if you wish to create your own config files from scratch

         - VKBV2D.FT2D - template used to import more memories, includes the bank names.
         - VKBV2D.rsf - basic settings file options